Marseillesmandate157/auto-pause-bluetooth-audio-windows/README.md

 # BT Audio Guard

-Automatically pauses media playback when your Bluetooth audio device disconnects — so your music never blasts through your PC speakers in public.
+## Why?

+If you've ever had your **Bluetooth headphones disconnect in public** and your music kept blasting through your laptop speakers — this fixes that.

+BT Audio Guard runs in the background and **automatically pauses Spotify, browsers, VLC, and any other media player** the instant your Bluetooth audio device disconnects on Windows 10 or Windows 11.
+No more embarrassing moments in the library or office.

 ## The Problem